nehamur/inoculation-misalignment-testing/README.md

 # Inoculation Prompting and Emergent Misalignment
+# By Neha Muramalla and Reshma Kosaraju

-This repository contains the code, analysis, and interactive HTML report for the MIT 6.7960 Deep Learning final project:
+This repository contains the report for the MIT 6.7960 Deep Learning final project:

 **Does Inoculation Prompting Remove or Mask Emergent Misalignment?
 A Representation-Level Study Using Persona Vectors**